 Our base camp at Glorieta Camps is an awesome place and we're so blessed to operate there!
-The minute you step on base camp, we will get orientation started and hand out your gear!
-You will have access to restrooms, showers, and depending upon your preference and our capacity, you will be using one of our cabins or staying in one of our campsites we have access to.
+We have access to lodges, rustic cabins, the dining hall, and some activities.
+The minute you step on base camp, we cover all food and lodging.
+You will have access to restrooms, showers, and depending upon your preference and our capacity you will be sleeping in a bunk room or in a tent.